Submitting GPU Jobs

 -G 1 option on the command line.
 The submitted job has

 CUDA_VISIBLE_DEVICES set appropriately, so all CUDA applications should use only the allocated GPUs.

-- Always use GPUs via qsub (or qrsh), never via ssh.
+- Always use GPUs via sbatch (or srun), never via ssh.
 You can ssh to any machine e.g. to run nvidia-smi or htop, but not to start computing on GPU.

-- For interactive jobs, you can use qrsh, but make sure to end your job as soon as you don't need the GPU (so don't use qrsh for long training).
+- For interactive jobs, you can use srun, but make sure to end your job as soon as you don't need the GPU (so don't use srun for long training).

 - In general: don't reserve a GPU (as described above) without actually using it for longer time, e.g., try separating steps which need GPU and steps which do not and execute those separately on our GPU resp.
 CPU cluster.